-For many people in the United States, April 15 – or tax day – is one of the most dreaded says of the year.
+For many people in the United States, April 15 – or tax day – is one of the most dreaded days of the year.
 In addition to paying federal taxes, many people around the nation also have to pay state income taxes.

 A sales tax is a consumption tax imposed by the government on the sales of certain goods and services.
 A conventional sales tax is levied at the point of sales and collected by the retailer, who then passes it on to the government.
 A use tax is a sales tax on purchases made outside of one's state of residence for taxable items that will be used, stored, or consumed in one's state of residence.

 State sales taxes range from 0.00% to 7.25%, with most states falling between 4% and 7%.
 In addition to state sales tax, some local jurisdictions also impose a local sales tax.
 Five states have sales tax rates of 0.00%: Alaska, Delaware, Montana, New Hampshire, and Oregon.

 California levies the highest state sales tax of any state of 7.25%.
 In addition to this, the average local sales tax is 1.31%, equaling a combined rate of 8.56%.
 Tennessee has the second-highest state sales tax rate of 7.00% and has an average local sales tax rate of 2.47%, resulting in a combined rate of 9.47%.
 Rhode Island, Mississippi, and Indiana also have a state sales tax rate of 7.00%.

-On the other end, New Jersey has the highest property tax rate in the United States at 2.44%.
+On the other end, New Jersey has the highest property tax rate in the United States at 2.47%.
 One reason for this is that New Jersey's county and municipal governments cannot impose local income or sales tax, so property taxes pay for almost everything in New Jersey.
-Illinois has the second-highest property tax rate in the U.S. at 2.31% followed by New Hampshire at 2.20%.
+Illinois has the second-highest property tax rate in the U.S. at 2.30%, followed by New Hampshire at 2.20%.